mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 2.0.2 - 1-22-2020 =
+* Fixed: an issue with logging some backups
+* Fixed: an issue with logging Maintenance data
+* Fixed: an issue with logging security scan data
+* Fixed: an issue with displaying empty data

 = 2.0.1 - 12-13-2019 =
 * Fixed: data Child Reports conversion problem